aha-develop/marvel/README.md

 It provides these contributions:

 - `Marvel attribute` - Link a Marvel prototype to a record in Aha! to see a live preview of the design.
+- `Marvel panel` - Embed a Marvel prototype in a note in Aha! to see a live preview of the design.

 ## Demo